WHO IS RESPONSIBLE FOR PROCESSING YOUR PERSONAL INFORMATION?

-Personal details about people named as emergency contacts.
-We ask for the name, address and telephone number of your emergency contact so that we can contact them in case of an emergency if something happens to you while in the US.
+Personal details about people named emergency contacts.
+We ask for the name, address, and telephone number of your emergency contact so that we can contact them in case of an emergency if something happens to you while in the US.

 We collect a minimal amount of data from when you visit our website, which we use to help us to improve your experience and to help us manage the services we provide.
 This includes information such as how you use our website, the frequency with which you access our website, and the times that our website is most popular.